Niodith/Portfolio/README.md

 ### Brainfuck Planet
 #### 3. Place - Theme: Depth

 Brainfuck Planet is a platformer with a high atmospheric value - the artists design interplays with sound and enemy design.
-I was part of the overall design, the sound and last minuite bugfixing as well as for the naming (I can't believe people trusted me with naming things again after _this_).
+I was part of the overall design, the sound and last minute bug fixing as well as for the naming (I can't believe people trusted me with naming things again after _this_).

 Sadly I have no running build anymore because it requires a very old unity version (4+ years).